Cold Mountain (North Carolina): In popular culture

 The mountain and the township Community of Bethel area outside of Canton near the base of Cold Mountain was made famous as the story location in the 1997 novel Cold Mountain by Charles Frazier.

-A major motion picture based on the novel was distributed by Miramax Films in 2003.
+A film based on the novel was distributed by Miramax Films in 2003.
 The movie was actually filmed in the Carpathian Mountains of Romania.
-A Miramax Films spokesperson cited higher production costs however director Anthony Minghella had said that the lack of old-growth forests and period buildings as well as the lack of dependable snowfall were the primary reasons he chose not to film in Western North Carolina.
+A Miramax Films spokesperson cited higher production costs; however, director Anthony Minghella had said that the lack of old-growth forests and period buildings as well as the lack of dependable snowfall were the primary reasons he chose not to film in North Carolina.
 A 2015 opera production followed.

 Legends, Tales, & History of Cold Mountain (Volumes I–VI) is a six-volume series of The Pigeon Valley Heritage Collection.
 The books are authored by Evelyn M. Coltman and are distributed by the Bethel Rural Community Organization.
 In 2012, the six volumes were awarded the Barringer Award of Excellence by the North Carolina Society of Historians.